 10 Things First-Time-Home-Buyers Should Know!

 Commission to the Buyer's Agent is typically paid by the Seller.
 Which means that it is Free to the Buyer!
 So there's no reason not to have someone working on your behalf.
-Without a contractual agreement between an Agent and a Buyer (called Buyer's Agency), the agent is by default legally working in the best interest of the Seller.
+Without a contractual agreement between an Agent and a Buyer (called Buyer's Agency), any agent involved in the transaction is by default legally working in the best interest of the Seller.
 Eek!
-And this goes for new home building too.
-The Builder IS the Seller.
-Have someone working on your side through the whole process.
+A Buyer Agency contract creates a loyalty between both parties and ensures that the agent can share advice, pricing details, and can legally negotiate on your behalf.
+Find someone that you trust and enjoy their company, you will be spending a lot of time together!

 2. Things can get Competitive